NetApp/trident/docs/kubernetes/upgrades/downgrading.rst

 2. Immediate fix for bugs observed as a result of an upgrade
 3. Dependency issues, unsuccessful and incomplete upgrades

-With the ``19.07`` release, Trident introduced :ref:`Custom Resource Definitions(CRDs) <Kubernetes CustomResourceDefinition objects>` to store Trident's metadata.
-This marked a move from previous versions, which used a dedicated etcd instance to write the metadata to a PV created and managed by Trident for this purpose (the ``trident`` PV).
-A greenfield installation of Trident versions ``19.07`` and above will create these CRDs and use the CRDs to maintain its state.
-Upgrading from any version of Trident that used the legacy etcd [versions ``19.04`` and below] to versions ``19.07`` and above will involve
-:ref:`migrating the etcd contents to create CRD objects <What happens when you upgrade>`.
-The ``trident`` volume still lives on the storage cluster.

 When to downgrade
 =================